kristiyanmaslarov/Audits/README.md

 ### The team:
 -  [MaslarovK](https://twitter.com/maslarovk):

-    - An Independent Smart Contract Security Researcher.
-Successfully secured The idea of decentralisation and transparency made me fall in love with the BlockChain and I have been trying to contribute to it ever since.
+    - Independent Smart Contract Security Researcher.The idea of decentralization and transparency made me fall in love with the blockchain and I have been trying to contribute to it ever since.
 My way of contributing: Providing Security!

 -  [Solthodox](https://twitter.com/solthodox):